TOGETHER 2 study: Evaluating video and hybrid group consultations in general practice: mixed-methods, participatory study

 March 2022 – February 2024

-University of Oxford: Dr Chrysanthi Papoutsi (PI), Dr Sara Shaw (co-PI), Prof Trish Greenhalgh
+University of Oxford: Dr Chrysanthi Papoutsi (PI), Prof Sara Shaw (co-PI), Prof Trish Greenhalgh, Dr Jackie van Dael, Dr Claire Reidy

 University of Exeter: Dr Gary Abel, Prof John Campbell